Representations of Coxeter groups of Lusztig's a-function value 1: Simply laced Coxeter groups

 \subsection{Appendix: The construction of irreducible R-representations}

-If the Coxeter graph $G$ is a simply laced tree, then the only irreducible representation of $W$ of $\af$-function value $1$ is the geometric representation $V_\text{geom}$ (if $V_\text{geom}$ is irreducible) or the simple quotient of $V_\text{geom}$ (if $V_\text{geom}$ is reducible), as mentioned in Remark \ref{rmk-simply-laced} \ref{rmk-simply-laced-1}.
+As promised in Remark \ref{rmk-simply-laced}\eqref{rmk-simply-laced-1}, we present in this subsection the explicit construction in \cite{Hu23} of the irreducible R-representations in the cases where the simply laced Coxeter graph has no cycle or only one cycle.

-For the sake of completeness and reader's convenience, in this subsection we present briefly the concrete construction in \cite{Hu23} of irreducible R-representations of an irreducible simply laced Coxeter group $(W,S)$ whose Coxeter graph $G$ admits one and only one cycle.
-As promised in Remark \ref{rmk-simply-laced} \ref{rmk-simply-laced-1}, these representations will be parameterized by $\bC^\times$.
+If the Coxeter graph $G$ is a simply laced tree, then the only irreducible representation of $W$ of $\af$-function value $1$ is the geometric representation $V_\text{geom}$ (if $V_\text{geom}$ is irreducible) or the simple quotient of $V_\text{geom}$ (if $V_\text{geom}$ is reducible).
+Recall that if $V_\text{geom}$ is reducible, then $V_\text{geom}$ has a maximal subrepresentation $V_0$ on which the $W$-action is trivial, and the quotient $V_\text{geom} / V_0$ is irreducible.
+See \cite[Ch.\ V, no.\ 7]{Bourbaki-Lie456} for more details.